neo-mc/neo-mc.github.io/_posts/הϵѻteric/2021-05-11-Scripting-engine.md

    ```

    Unlike other plugins `better_marks` doesn't define a new action.
-   It only hooks up to the two mentioned actions and alters their
+   It only hooks up to the two mentioned, built-in actions and
-   behavior.
+   alters their behavior.

 ## «plugin» Directory In «~/.config/mc»